VishrutAggarwal/Space-Invaders/README.md

 ### Controls

 - Move Player Right: D
-- Move Plaeyer Left: A
+- Move Player Left: A
 - Shoot: W
 - Quit Game: Q (Can also be done by clicking on the X on the top left of the Game Window)